Pillar 2: A Deep Dive into the Swiss Pension System for American Expats

 When changing from one Swiss employer to another, your total Pillar 2 benefits are rolled over into a new pension account with your current employer.
 As long as your Pillar 2 contributions have been correctly reported up to this point, this rollover should not result in any additional taxable income.

 When taking a career break, your total Pillar 2 benefits will likely be transferred from your prior account into a blocked account.
 Americans are often required to keep this amount as a cash balance, as most investment options result in US punitive taxes.
-In recent years, VIAC has provided low-cost investment options that may be attractive to Americans.
-However, it is always best to check with your financial planner or US tax advisor before committing to a new investment strategy.

 US Tax Reporting – Important Points

 In addition to reporting your annual employer pension contributions, make sure to include your Pillar 2 account balance on Form 8938, Statement of Specified Foreign Financial Assets.
+(3)

-As the US does not treat Pillar 2 as a “qualified retirement plan,” contributing to these accounts will lead to an imbalance between your US and Swiss tax reporting.
 In the US, all contributions are taxed at the time of contribution.
-As these contributions are taxed in advance, you build up a tax basis which can be used to minimize taxable income when these funds are distributed.
-Make sure to speak with your financial planner and US tax advisor, as optimization revolves around your unique experiences.
+As these contributions are taxed in advance, you build up a tax basis that can be used to minimize taxable income when these funds are distributed.

 Meet the Author

 Arielle Tucker is a Certified Financial Planner™ and IRS Enrolled Agent with Connected Financial Planning.
 She’s spent over a decade working with US expats on US tax and financial planning issues.
 She is passionate about working with US expats and their families to help secure their financial future reflective of their core values.
-Arielle grew up in New York and has lived throughout the US, Germany and Switzerland.
+Arielle grew up in New York and has lived throughout the US, Germany, and Switzerland.